mariodavid/sneferu/README.md

 Instead of using `com.haulmont.cuba.web.testsupport.TestUiEnvironment` a Sneferu specific environment is used: `de.diedavids.sneferu.environment.SneferuTestUiEnvironment`

-This environment class has an additional parameter, that needs to be provided: `withMainScreen()`, where the Main Screen of the application is configured.
+This environment-class has an additional parameter, that needs to be provided: `withMainScreen()`, where the Main Screen of the application is configured.

 ### Example Usage